vkacherov/microservicesCafe/Labs/BaristaService/Readme.md

       "type": "serviceBus",
       "direction": "out",
       "connection": "ORDER_QUEUE_CONNECTION",
-      "queueName": "completedordersqueue"
+      "queueName": "completedorders"
   }
   ```
-  *Note: Since we are using the same Service Bus for both queues ("completed" and "pending" orders), the connection setting will be the same for both.*
+  *Note: Since we are using the same Service Bus for both queues ("completed" and "pending" orders), the connection setting will be the same for both.
+Check to make sure the ORDER_QUEUE_CONNECTION is set in the `local.settings.json`*
 * We also need to configure the Service Bus trigger to immediately mark as complete.
 Open the `host.json` file and make sure `autoComplete: true`.
 Your file should look like this:
   ```
   {